Jake-Brewer/cursor-multi-instance/docs/architecture_design.md

 Unlike Google's Data Portability API, Facebook does not offer a direct API for programmatically initiating a personal data export.
 The "Download Your Information" feature is a manual process that must be initiated by the user through the Facebook website.

 Therefore, the `FacebookProvider` will not automate the download itself.
 Instead, it will:

 1. Provide the user with a direct link to the "Download Your Information" page.
 2. Display clear, step-by-step instructions on how to request all their data in JSON format.
 3. Instruct the user where to place the downloaded ZIP file so the application can process it in a future step (manual import).

 This approach ensures compliance with Facebook's Terms of Service while still assisting the user in the data collection process.

+## Gmail API

+A new `GmailProvider` will be implemented to interact with the Gmail API.
+This will allow for fine-grained searching and downloading of emails and attachments.

+### Key Characteristics

+- **OAuth 2.0**: Like the Data Portability API, access will require user consent via OAuth 2.0.
+The same Google Cloud project can likely be used, but new scopes for Gmail will be required (e.g., `https://www.googleapis.com/auth/gmail.readonly`).
+- **Search Functionality**: The Gmail API provides a powerful search query language, similar to the search bar in the Gmail web interface.
+This will be used to implement the features for searching by sender and by keyword.
+- **Data Structure**: The API returns email data in a structured JSON format.
+Attachments must be fetched separately using their specific IDs from the email payload.
+- **Folder/Label Mapping**: Gmail uses "labels" instead of folders.
+The provider will need to fetch the list of labels and map them to a local directory structure to preserve the user's organization.

+The `GmailProvider` will handle the OAuth flow, construct search queries based on user input, fetch email lists, iterate through them to download message content and attachments, and use the `DataHandler` to save them to the filesystem.

 ## Google Data Portability API

 Initial research indicates that a direct, automated Google Takeout export is not supported.
 The correct approach is to use the **Google Data Portability API**.
 This API requires an OAuth 2.0 flow for user consent, which will grant the application access to specific data scopes (e.g., `myactivity.youtube`).

-### Key Characteristics:
+### Key Characteristics

 - **OAuth 2.0**: Access requires user consent via a standard OAuth 2.0 flow.
 The application must be registered with Google Cloud, and an OAuth consent screen must be configured.
 - **Granular Scopes**: The API uses specific scopes to request access to different data types (e.g., `myactivity.youtube`, `myactivity.search`).
 This gives users fine-grained control over what they share.
 - **Verification Required**: Many scopes are classified as "sensitive" or "restricted."
 To use these in a production application, the app must undergo a verification process by Google to ensure it complies with their data handling policies.